Patricia D. Benke, Associate Justice

 In May of 1987 Governor Deukmejian appointed Justice Benke to her current position as an Associate Justice.
 On November 6, 1990, voters confirmed Justice Benke as an associate justice.
 She was reconfirmed by voters on November 8, 1994, and in November of 2006.

 Justice Benke's judicial activities include appointment to the California Judicial Council, a statewide body charged with improving the administration of justice in California.
 She served on judicial advisory committees including those examining the future of appellate courts and the adequacy of payment to attorneys representing the indigent.
+She is a member of the Appellate Indigent Defense Oversight Committee which audits the state's appellate indigent defense budget and advises on policy.
 Justice Benke served on the Advisory Committee on Rules for Publication of Court of Appeal Opinions.

 Throughout her career Justice Benke has participated in teaching and lecturing on the law and alternatives to litigation.
 She has served as a resident faculty member and adjunct professor of law, specializing in appellate writing, criminal law and advanced criminal procedure.
 Justice Benke has lectured on legal developments in civil proceedings.